* NES 269 / POL 353 (HA)

 Bin Laden, Usama, Declaration of War against the Americans

 All required readings must be completed before class meeting.
-There will be 4 one-page written assignments in response to a given week's readings and which will count towards 15% of the final grade.
 There is a one hour mid-term exam which will be taken in class on week 7 and a final exam to be taken at the end of the semester.

 Mid Term Exam - 35%